vinrzr/vinrzr.github.io/_posts/2022-09-07-older-game.md

 ![Picture 1](/assets/death_guardian.png)

-Jogo feito para gamejam interna na Dev-U.
+Game made for internal gamejam at Dev-U.

-Fiz toda a parte de game design e boa parte da configuração no Unity.
+I did all the game design and most of the configuration in Unity.